 A state non-income tax audit completed in 2016 included tax periods for which the state tax authority had previously processed a substantial tax refund.
 At the completion of the audit fieldwork, the Company received a notice of audit findings disallowing deductions that were previously claimed by the Company that was approved by the state tax authority and served as the basis for the approved refund claim.
 In early January 2017, the Company received a formal Notice of Assessment of Taxes and Demand for Payment from the taxing authority disallowing the deductions.
-The total tax, penalty and interest related to the assessment is approximately \$21.6 million.
 The Company appealed the administrative ruling.
 In February 2024, the Company received notice that the New Mexico Court of Appeals had ruled against its appeal.
 The Company appealed this ruling to the New Mexico Supreme Court by timely filing a Petition for Writ of Certiorari on April 19, 2024.
 On July 8, 2024, the New Mexico Supreme Court denied the Company's Petition for Writ of Certiorari.
-The Company established an estimated liability (inclusive of both the audit period and the post-audit period) based on its estimate of the most probable loss based on the facts and circumstances known to date and the advice of outside counsel in connection with this matter.
-Subsequent to June 30, 2024, the Company made a payment of approximately \$18.9 million towards the estimated liability related to the assessment for the tax periods audited.
+The Company had established an estimated liability (inclusive of both the audit period) based on its estimate of the most probable loss based on the facts and circumstances known and the advice of outside counsel in connection with this matter.
+In July 2024, the Company made a payment of approximately \$18.9 million towards the estimated liability related to the assessment for the audited period.
+Following the submission of an application in September 2024, the Company was accepted to participate in the State's managed audit program and entered into a Managed Audit Agreement (the "Agreement") with the New Mexico Taxation and Revenue Department for the post-audit period.
+The Agreement provides for a waiver of penalties and interest and as such, the Company recorded a favorable adjustment for penalties and interest related to the post-audit period of approximately \$6.3 million in the third quarter of 2024.